ymzuiku/indexed-redis/README.md

 ## Feature

 - Use Typescript, type safety.
+- All value use default value, if your delete the key, return the default value.
 - Use Indexed-DB or LocalStorage(Automatic downgrade), Like redis
 - For the sake of performance, the cache layer will be operated first before operating the IndexedDB, and the IndexedDB is eventually consistent.